-Maryville Academy, St. Monica's Moms Recovery Home.
-DCFS funds the Moms Recovery Home to serve DCFS involved mothers and their children.
+Maryville Academy, St. Monica's Moms Recovery Home and St. Josephine Bahkita Recovery Home.

+DCFS funds these two Recovery Homes to serve DCFS involved mothers and their children.
 The program is licensed by the Department of Human Services, Division of Substance Use Prevention and Recovery.
 Mothers with substance use disorders and mental health needs receive assessment, treatment, and recovery support services in a safe and drug free environment.
 In addition to substance use disorder treatment and mental health counseling, mothers receive parenting classes and job readiness and training services.
 The program serves women ages 18-35 and children birth to age 10.
 A branch of the Maryville Family Behavioral Health Clinic is also located on site at the recovery home and provides any needed substance use disorder treatment and mental health therapeutic services to the moms.
-A summary of the program and FY 19 performance measures is enclosed.
-An additional program with Maryville, St. Josephine Bakhita, will provide similar services in calendar year 2020.
-The program build began in FY 19.
-The site will be licensed by DHS-SUPR as a recovery home.
+A summary of the programs is enclosed.
+Maryville, St. Josephine Bakhita has been providing services since calendar year 2020.

 There will be an FQHC in the building to provide physical and behavioral health treatment.